phantom-software-AZ/v3d-core/README.md

 ### In browser

-*Some browsers like IE11 are not supported.*
+*Some older browsers may not be supported.*

 Please see [examples/browser](./examples/browser) for an example.

+A more complicated example can be found in [examples/browser/classrom](./examples/browser/classroom).

-### On Babylon.js Playgound
+### On Babylon.js Playground

-Currently not possible, since our Babylon.js fork is modified.
+Currently, this is not possible since we use a modified Babylon.js fork.

 ### For node.js and webpack